akhmed0606/meetUP-app/README.md

 ## 💡 About

-**A simple way to meet people.
-Add your meetup details that you can share and save to favorites.**
+**A dedicated place to create and save meeting details,with an option to share via Facebook.**

 <br>